C4rl00ss/MPI/README.md

 # MPI
 ### Repository description and file description
-This repository contains two PBS files (runMatrix.pbs and runBuffer.pbs) and two C codes (Matrix_Parallel_MPI.c and Buffer_Parallel_MPI.c).
+This repository contains two PBS files (runMatrix.pbs and runBuffer.pbs) and tree C codes (Matrix_Parallel_MPI.c, Buffer_Parallel_MPI.c and Sequential_MPI_Transposition.c).

-   - The PBS file runMatrix.pbs compiles and executes the Matrix_Parallel_MPI.c code.
+   - The PBS file runMatrix.pbs compiles and executes the Matrix_Parallel_MPI.c code and Sequential_MPI_Transposition.c.
-   - The PBS file runBuffer.pbs compiles and executes the Buffer_Parallel_MPI.c code.
+   - The PBS file runBuffer.pbs compiles and executes the Buffer_Parallel_MPI.c code and Sequential_MPI_Transposition.c.

 In the following section, the execution of these files is explained.
-The difference between the two codes lies in the method used to perform the matrix transposition:
+The difference between the two codes (Matrix_Parallel_MPI.c and Buffer_Parallel_MPI.c) lies in the method used to perform the matrix transposition:
    1. ##### Matrix_Parallel_MPI.c
 In this code, the transposition is performed by converting the original matrix into a buffer, which is then split and distributed among the processes using MPI_Scatter.
 Each process reconstructs a matrix from the received buffer, computes its transpose, reconverts the transposed matrix into a buffer, and sends it back to the parent process using MPI_Gather.
 The parent process then reconstructs the complete transposed matrix from the received buffers.